 How does a Patient Connect with a Peer Mentor?

-The healthcare provider and the patient fill out the REFERRAL FORM and return it to the RTP mailbox (at Griffith Edwards House or Allan Memorial Institute).
+The patient fills out the REFERRAL FORM and returns it to the RTP coordinator’s email at firstname.lastname@example.org.

 A Peer Mentor contacts the patient by telephone or e-mail to set up a needs assessment interview.